stergios97/LearningMachines-Robobo/README.md

 ## Submit your slides PDF, links to videos of the demos in simulation and hardware, and a link to your code.

+## Link to the paper report in OverLeaf:

 The presentation should contain (in this order):

 + Simulation demo